Thyroid & Cold Intolerance…Heat Intolerance Too!

 6. Hi.
 I am 62 years old and been taking cortef and synthroid for the last 27 years.
 After natural childbirth I was diagnosed with Sheehan’s Syndrome.
 My endocrinologist retired a few years back and I have not been feeling up to my normal levels for at least 3 years now.
 Can you tell us anything about Shehan’s syndrome?
 And possibly recommend a very good Dr. I’m the 48602 area code?

-7. blank Diane Landenglos says
+7. Diane Landenglos says

 I just had a TPO blood test.
 Results were negative (which surprised my Endocrinologist & me).
 My TPO was 15, I have a pretty thick family history of Hashimoto’s, as well as malignant thyroid/nodules and recently discovered, through a Thyroid specific ultrasound, that I have a goiter w/a nodule.
 I have many symptoms, as well.
 Why are we (me & doctors), doing the wait & see treatment plan.
 So frustrating.